jorgemanrubia/ib_ruby_proxy/README.md

 ## Difference with ib-ruby

-[ib-ruby](https://github.com/ib-ruby/ib-ruby) is a mature Ruby alternative for using Interactive Brokers that uses a different approach: it interacts with IB software by using lower level messages interchanges via sockets.
+[ib-ruby](https://github.com/ib-ruby/ib-ruby) is a mature Ruby alternative for using Interactive Brokers that uses a different approach: it interacts with IB by interchanging lower level messages via sockets.
 It also offers a higher-level abstraction of the IB API.
 I prefer the approach of `ib_ruby_proxy` (I wouldn't have created it otherwise), but `ib-ruby` has been around for a long time, it is well maintained and eliminates the dependency of JRuby.
 You should definitely give it a try if you are thinking in invoking IB from Ruby.

 ## Links